giuse88/squiddy/README.md

      unusable

 A deployed version of the application can be found at : http://webrtc-chat-experiment.herokuapp.com/

+##How to use it

+Using this app is really easy, you need just to go to the page and automatically a chat is created.
+To invite someone else in the room, you need just to share the url of the page.

 ##Signalling service
 The signalling service is implemented using node.js and socket. ( full implemented and tested )